Donald Trump Told Bob Woodward In April He’s ‘Just Not’ Worried About Contracting Coronavirus, New Audio Shows

-Donald Trump told reporter Bob Woodward in April that he was “just not” worried about contracting coronavirus despite a busy schedule and frequent travel that seemingly put him at high risk.
+Donald Trump told reporter Bob Woodward in April that he was “just not” worried about contracting coronavirus, despite a busy schedule and frequent travel that seemingly put him at high risk.

-The interview was released Friday by CNN, just hours after the president announced that he and First Lady Melania Trump had both tested positive for COVID-19.
+The interview was released Friday by CNN, just hours after the president announced that he and first lady Melania Trump had both tested positive for COVID-19.
 The newly released interview showed that he had not been worried about his potential to contract the deadly virus.
 Woodward noted that his frequent meetings and movement seemed to put him in danger, asking if he was worried about it.

 “No, I’m not.
 I don’t know why I’m not.
 I’m not,” he said.